First Principles of Movement

 Return to Participation to Human Performance (RPHP) Series

 A 12 Day Program linking the Prague School of Dr Lewit & Pr Janda to modern Athletic Development.

-Taught in three 3 Day Courses separated by a series of 1 day Bridge the Gap programs.
+Taught in three 3 Day Courses each followed by a series of 1 day Bridge the Gap programs.

 Read about the course offerings below, then check out Dr. Liebenson’s course schedule to find the course(s) you want in a city near you.

 These are interactive, problem-solving workshops.
 You can start at any point in the program (since they are divided up topically).

 Dr Liebenson discusses the Clinical Audit Process/Assess-Correct-Reassess Video from Stanford, 2014

 WHY Should One Choose to Participate in the RPHP series?

 The RPHP “Best Practices” series is an ideal prep for changing one’s paradigm from –

 Learning Objective: To efficiently integrate the “best practices” from the fields of rehabilitation, pain management, athletic development, & behavioral modification for preventing disability & transitioning the chronic rehabber to resilent, sustainable activity tolerance & peak performance.